tfsaggregator/aggregator-docs/content/contrib/local-build.md

 ---
 ## Building the Solution

-To rebuild, edit or debug the code you must use Visual Studio 2015, Community or Professional Edition at a minimum.
+To rebuild, edit or debug the code you must use Visual Studio 2017, Community or Professional Edition at a minimum.
 In addition you must install the following extensions from Visual Studio Gallery:
-- WiX 3.10

 - xUnit.net 1.0
+- WiX 3.10 (optional)

-TFS is not required to build nor debugging (for this latter you can use [Remote Debugging](https://msdn.microsoft.com/en-us/library/y7f5zaaa.aspx)).
+TFS is not required to build nor debugging if you copy locally the required DLLs (for this latter you can use [Remote Debugging](https://msdn.microsoft.com/en-us/library/y7f5zaaa.aspx)).
+WiX is not required if you use the `build-installer.proj` MSBuild script.

 ### References